sidkshatriya/rr.soft/README.md

 rr.soft should be able to work properly on other distributions too.

-If you are using aarch64, please use distributions with Linux kernel >= 6.12 for best results.
+_If you are using aarch64, please use distributions with Linux kernel version >= 6.12 for best results._

 ### Running Software Counters mode `rr` within a container